 4. On the other hand, Italian unemployment rate ticks up unexpectedly.

 5. Across the Eurozone, the unemployment rate is now near five-year lows.
 Note that the numbers in the graph below don’t always correspond to those above (for example for Germany).
-National unemployment figures often differ from “harmonized” measures used for comparison purposes.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+National unemployment figures often differ from “harmonized” measures used for comparison purposes.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.